MatthewSummons/COMP2113-Project/README.md

-Easter_Eggs : If we enter a passcode on the load screen it shows something! play Autumn wind written by me when you accomplish
+Easter_Eggs : If we enter a passcode on the load screen, it shows something! play Autumn wind written by me when you accomplish

-Roll Credits at the end, everything by me us too
+Roll Credits at the end, everything by us

 Play songs in battle (Maybe from Undertale)